 Part 2: How to unlock SIM Card using PIN Unlock Key (PUK)

-When you have a locked SIM card due to the wrong PIN or have forgotten your PIN (not network locked card), the process to unlock the SIM card is pretty straightforward.
+When you have a locked SIM card due to the wrong PIN or have forgotten your PIN (not a network locked card), the process to unlock the SIM card is pretty straightforward.
 Follow the below steps on how to Unlock SIM Card:

 1. To unlock your SIM card, you first need to know your IMEI number.
 You can easily get your IMEI number by dialing *#06#, or you can find your IMEI number on the box of your smartphone.

 2. As a next step, you need to call your network carrier.
-They will ask you some information for verification, and upon successful verification, they’ll send your PIN Unlock Key (PUK).
+They will ask you for some information for verification, and upon successful verification, they’ll send your PIN Unlock Key (PUK).

 3. Once you get a PUK code, turn your phone on.
 Upon restart, you will be requested to enter a PIN or enter PUK.
 Enter the PUK code provided by the network carrier and press OK.